mohammedzamakhan/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 ### Component logic

-Next, it makes sense to move our Controller logic from Angular 1.x across to Angular 2's `.Class()` method.
+Next, it makes sense to move our Controller logic from AngularJS across to Angular's `.Class()` method.
 If you've used ReactJS, this will look familiar.
 This is also why I suggest using `controllerAs` syntax because this process will be extremely simple to do.

-##### Angular 1.x
+##### AngularJS

 Let's look what we have in our todo component already.
 Public methods use `this` to bind to the `$scope` Object automatically for us, and we're using `controllerAs: 'vm'` to namespace the instance of the Controller for use in the DOM.